-Any fixed lighting should be designed to achieve lighting levels appropriate to the activity in the space, based on the Chartered Institution of Building Services Engineers' SLL Lighting Handbook or an equivalent design guide.
+Any fixed lighting should be designed to achieve lighting levels appropriate to the activity in the space.
 Light fittings may be either:

 - dedicated fittings which will have separate control gear and will take only low energy lamps (e.g. pin based fluorescent or compact fluorescent lamps); or - standard fittings supplied with low energy lamps with integrated control gear (e.g. bayonet or Edison screw base compact fluorescent lamps).